deepgram-devs/recorded-call-transcription/README.md

 ## Getting Help

-We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
+We love to hear from you, so if you have questions or comments, or find a bug in the project, let us know!
 You can either:

 - [Open an issue](https://github.com/deepgram-devs/recorded-call-transcription/issues/new) on this repository